Ready to ditch that old stock o2 sensor and run your Renix beast off a high tech wideband sensor? Well today we’ll learn how with the trusty REM!

 Downfalls and Future Ideas

-So, that sounds like an awful lot of work just to slightly adjust the engines target AFR, and you’re right.
+So you’ve seen the good, but where does it fall short?
+That sounds like an awful lot of work just to slightly adjust the engines target AFR with a better sensor, and you’re right.
 One of the limitations with piggyback tuning is that you are still confined to the properties of the sensor you are messing with.
-The Renix ECU is designed to run off of a hard programmed fuel map and fooling with the o2 signal only lets us bounce back and forth within a new specified target AFR, but if the computer doesn’t enter closed loop then all this work is useless.
+The Renix ECU is designed to run off of a hard programmed fuel map and fooling with the o2 signal only lets us bounce back and forth within a new specified target AFR, but if the computer doesn’t enter closed loop then all this work is useless for tuning.

 The best case scenario is that I can work on programing a variable AFR mode that will set a changing target for the intended driving mode.
 If you want to horse around then we will have it slowly dial the AFR down so you can get some more bang for your buck with small pulls.
 If you’re looking for better mpg then we can have a cruise mode that will slowly dial the AFR up when it notices light, stable throttle and high speeds so you can save a little gas under low power situations.
 This will take some testing to see how quickly I can vary between modes but it would give us a slightly more useful tuning situation.
 In a perfect world we could force it into closed loop permanently, but that’s not gonna happen without altering the factory code.